aspose-font/Aspose.Font-API-References/english/java/com.aspose.font/rangegaspbehaviorflags/_index.md

 ```

-Use smoothing along multiple axes with ClearType\\u0412® (0x0008).
+Use smoothing along multiple axes with ClearType® (0x0008).
 Only supported in version 1 'gasp'.

 ### Reserved {#Reserved}
 ```